stanislaw/SoftwareDesignHeuristics/README.md

 - Document everything, especially the most complex topics.
 - Use plain English and diagrams to explain complex topics to your colleagues.
-  Test your content with them to ensure it’s accessible.
+  Test your content with them to ensure it is accessible.
 If it's still unclear, ask for their feedback to improve it.

 ### Everything Explicit.
 No Magic.